royalmo/TripleBot/README.md

 `!repetir`: Repeats last saved code.

+`!triple stats`: Shows some information about the popularity of each audio.

+`!triple stats X`: Shows all statistics about soundbox X.

 `!triple help`: Shows this updated menu.

 `!triple help keep`: Shows and doesn't delete this menu.